jzerbe/jzerbe.github.com/_posts/2014-05-01-arches-national-park-1.md

 - trails
 published: true
 ---
+First in a three part series on Arches and Canyonlands trip over May 1-3.

 ###The Drive
 It is about 5 hours to drive from the junction of
 [6th Ave and I-70W](https://goo.gl/maps/t1knS) at the edge of the Denver Metro